 Describing ringing to experienced musicians, and trying to do so in their own language was an interesting challenge.
 The talk was appreciated, and I was subsequently asked to write a series of articles for their Newsletter, which you can download:

-For more information on music in changeringing, see here .
+For more information on music in changeringing, see the ringing wiki .
 For a broader overview of changringing, see About Ringing

 Contact me if you would like to know more.